Frequently asked questions

 Why is there more than one PaleoDB-related website?

 Fossilworks is the original public interface to the PaleoDB and is housed at Macquarie.
 A different Paleobiology Database site has been set up at the University of Wisconsin-Madison by a group of contributors.
 The Wisconsin site is using the name "Paleobiology Database" by mutual agreement because using different names should minimize confusion.
-The sites plan to exchange data on a regular basis.
+The Macquarie site's data are refreshed from a copy of the Wisconsin site's data on a daily basis.

 How are the data structured?